-The ORSA is an integral part of the risk management of SLLIE and is embedded in the decision-making process of the Company.
+The ORSA is an integral part of the risk management of SLLIE and is embedded in the decisionmaking process of the Company.
 The results of the ORSA are an input to the strategic mid-term planning (MTP) process, which sets strategic direction of the Company over a three year horizon.

 The ORSA is performed at least on an annual basis in accordance with the schedule of the MTP process.
 In addition, a non-regular ORSA might be required in case of specific internal or external events (e.g. the start-up of a new line of business, portfolio transfers or major changes in the asset structure or financial market conditions).
-The results of the ORSA are included in the ORSA.
+The results of the ORSA are included in the ORSA report.

-In 2016, the Company produced its second official ORSA report duly approved by the Board of Directors.
+In 2018, the Company produced its fifth official ORSA report duly approved by the BoD.